4 Ways Parents Can Save on Back-to-School Shopping Using Credit Cards

 Of course, you’ll want to check your credit card’s guidelines to see what your specific card covers, but it would be worth it so you’re not suckered into buying extended warranty coverage through the retailer.

 If those money-saving tips are peaking your interest and now you're looking to reap the rewards, look no further!
 We've put together our picks for the best credit cards to earn rewards while you shop for school:

 The Chase Sapphire Preferred credit card is popular because of its flexible rewards program, which makes it an obvious choice for back-to-school shopping.

-You earn 2 points per dollar spent on travel and dining and 1 point per dollar on all other purchases.
+You earn 2 points per dollar spent on travel, 3 points per dollar on dining, and 1 point per dollar on all other purchases.